U-ways/network/README.md

 1. In the terminal, navigate to root directory for this project. (i.e. `cd path/to/penny-plain-dlp`)
 2. Execute `install` script. (i.e. `./install`)
-3. Run jar command to create a new archive. (i.e. `./gradlew jar`)
-4. Execute `ppd` script with the right arguments.
+3. Execute `ppd` script with the right arguments.
    - For the sender use: `ppd -S --mtu 20`
    - For the receiver use: `ppd -R --mtu 20`